onoi/remi/README.md

 [![Dependency Status](https://www.versioneye.com/php/onoi:remi/badge.png)](https://www.versioneye.com/php/onoi:remi)

-This library is intended to generate a filtered record from a REST/Http metadata provider response (REST miner a.k.a. `remi`) which was part of the [Semantic Cite][scite] code base and is now being deployed as independent library.
+This library is intended to generate a filtered record from a REST/Http metadata provider response (to mine a REST response a.k.a. `remi`).
+The code base was part of [Semantic Cite][scite] and is now being deployed as independent library.
 Supported providers are:

-- CrossRef
+- CrossRef (DOI)
 - VIAF
 - PubMed (PMID and PMCID)
 - OCLC (WorldCat)
-- OpenLibrary
+- OpenLibrary (OLID, ISBN)

 ## Requirements